isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 DHCPv6 Vendor-Specific Options
 ------------------------------

-Currently there are two option spaces defined for the DHCPv6 daemon:
-"dhcp6" (for the top-level DHCPv6 options) and "vendor-opts-space", which is empty by default but in which options can be defined.
-Those options are carried in the Vendor-Specific Information option (code 17).
+Vendor options in DHCPv6 are carried in the Vendor-Specific Information option (code 17).
 The following examples show how to define an option "foo" with code 1 that consists of an IPv6 address, an unsigned 16-bit integer, and a string.
 The "foo" option is conveyed in a Vendor-Specific Information option, which comprises a single uint32 value that is set to "12345".
 The sub-option "foo" follows the data field holding this value.

 The first step is to define the format of the option: